 Sex begins in the mind.
 Make the decision to move in your husband’s direction.
 Your husband most likely wants you to want him.
 (There are exceptions, of course.)
 You can help him connect with you mentally, spiritually, and physically.
 Demonstrate to him by your words and actions that you see him, desire him, and want to be with him.

 Sometimes that connection will be listening to what’s important to him, letting him be your hero, catching him doing something right and showing you’re proud of him.
 That may be forgiving him when you need to, and showing him respect.

 Sometimes that connection will be drawing out his sexual desires directly.
 If you mentally choose to move in his direction your body will be much more likely to respond in kind.
 Come up with a code or signal between the two of you to let each other know when sex is on your mind; if your husband sends the signal, actively look for a time and way when you can respond.
 If saying Yes right now would lead to resentment, say Not Yet and take responsibility for coming together soon.

 Stay on your knees.

 Since intimacy with your husband is what God desires for you, talk to Him about it.
-Ask Him to show you the places in your own hear that He needs to work on.
+Ask Him to show you the places in your own heart that He needs to work on.
 Ask Him to fill your heart with unselfish love, wise forgiveness, and holy desire for your husband.
-Ask Him to help you see how you can help your husband experience intimacy in all the ways God built you both for.
+And ask Him to help you see how you can help your husband experience intimacy in all the ways God built you both for.

 There will be hiccups along the journey to intimacy.
 The enemy loves to distort and destroy.
 You and I are broken human beings.
 We cannot do this on our own.
 You will need God’s healing, His wisdom, His courage, and His grace to continue to do this well.